 apart from the times I get carried away in online sales.
 It is boring, and it sounds preachy and sanctimonious, but it is sadly true (in our case, at least).

 Putting all the onus on people (and let’s be honest, mainly women) to manage their homes as their grandmothers would have done is unfair and unkind.
 Our society is geared around convenience now, to accommodate a very different pattern of working.
 We live, many of us, in rather soulless little places where nothing is accessible without a car.
 We are steered to ever-bigger supermarkets (and didn’t Mr O promote a certain one of them rather heavily?) for all our needs; able to stock up with the wherewithal to feed and clothe ourselves at 3am on the way home from shift work, if necessary.
 Meanwhile food prices, particularly fresh fruit and vegetables have rocketed here.

 I suppose this is a bit of an aimless ramble, and it’s certainly not meant to be a potshot at anyone in particular.
-It’s not even a lament, really; I may make broth from bones, but I am uncomfortably and hypocritically aware that I really don’t want to spend my evenings mending clothes.
-Perhaps that’s just my very own brand of having it all.
-Or perhaps, just like the TV programmes, having the choice speaks for itself.
+It’s not even a lament, really; I may cook from scratch most of the time, but I am uncomfortably and hypocritically aware that in many ways that’s just my very own brand of having it all.